I Don’t Want Children … and That’s OK

 - My child is the only thing that’s ever truly been mine.
 Babies don’t exist to fill your emotional holes.

 - Really?
 Are you sure?
 Don’t you think you’ll ever change your mind?
 No, I don’t.
-And if I change my mind at the age of 42, 55, 61?
+And if I change my mind at the age of 55, 61?
 Fine.
 I’ll simply foster or adopt because I’ve never understood why something needs to come from your womb to be “yours.”
-Frankly, the world is overpopulated so I’d consider it an honor to provide a stable home for a child that really needs one. #LoveIsLove
+I’d consider it an honor to provide a stable home for a child that really needs one. #LoveIsLove

 And my reason is quite simple: I don’t want to change my lifestyle.

-The idea of spending vacations at Disneyland, waking up early on Saturday for soccer practice and spending a 1/3 of my income on a mini me just doesn’t sound appealing to me.
+The idea of spending vacations at Disneyland, waking up early on Saturday for soccer practice and spending at least 1/3 of my income on a mini-me just doesn’t sound appealing to me.
 Is that selfish?
 You bet it is, and I’m fully owning it.

 And by the way, aren’t all decisions about our personal lives selfish?
 Every time I’ve asked friends why they’re having kids, their answer always starts with “Well, I wanted [insert].”
 So in reality, aren’t we all just making choices based on what we want?
 And I want to continue to focus on my career, my own personal growth and travel…lots and lots of travel.